-In addition to the above-mentioned learning outcomes, you should formulate at least two specific personal learning goals in consultation and agreement with your GEO supervisor.
-For example, you may want to formulate personal or technical skills that you would like to acquire or expand during your internship.
-Make sure your personal learning goals are formulated properly by making use of the guidelines in Appendix IV.
+In addition to the above-mentioned learning outcomes, you should formulate at least two specific personal learning goals in consultation and agreement with your WU supervisor.
+Make sure your personal learning goals are formulated properly by making use of the guidelines in Appendix III.